Home

 Atria - α Trianguli Australis (alpha Trianguli Australis)

-Atria, also designated as α Trianguli Australis (alpha Trianguli Australis), is a bright giant star in the constellation of Triangulum Australe.
+Atria, also designated as α Trianguli Australis (alpha Trianguli Australis), is a bright giant star of spectral class K2 in the constellation of Triangulum Australe.

 Atria visual magnitude is 1.92, making it the 41th brightest star in the sky.
-Thanks to its high brightness, Atria is clearly visible when observed from locations with dark skyes, and should be also quite easily visible from light polluted areas.
+Because of its brightness, Atria is clearly visible to the naked eye when observed from locations with dark skies, and should be also quite easily visible from light polluted areas.

 1.92